Canada’s army rolls in after devastating floods

 Canada mobilized its army to help thousands of flood victims try to hold back waters and save their homes after the worst flood in half a century struck, but authorities were optimistic that rising water levels would soon crest.
 Several rivers and lakes have overflowed their banks in Quebec province, between Gatineau in the Canadian capital region and Montreal 200 kilometers downstream.

 The ground is saturated and unable to absorb any more water.
-But recent heavy rains have started to subside and “as of Wednesday, we expect to see the situation begin to improve,” Quebec Public Safety Minister Martin Coiteux announced on Tuesday.
+But recent heavy rains have started to subside and “as of Wednesday, we expect to see the situation begin to improve,” Quebec Public Safety Minister Martin Coiteux announced yesterday.

 Some 2,500 homes in Quebec and more than 300 in Ontario have been flooded, and at least 1,500 people have been ordered to evacuate — most of them in the Canadian capital region.
 In Pierrefonds, one of the hardest-hit regions near Montreal, Johanne Aubin spent the morning pumping water from her basement using a pump from her backyard swimming pool.